Ableton Live vs Bitwig Studio – Which One is Better? (2023)

 Hardware controller support

 Owing to Ableton’s longer lifetime and immense popularity, it boasts a list of supported hardware controllers far longer than Bitwig Studio’s.
-Furthermore, a lot of brands like Akai and Ableton themselves manufacture hardware controllers like the APC series and Push 2 specifically designed to integrate with Ableton Live and seamlessly transfer the software’s experience to hardware.
+Furthermore, a lot of brands like Akai and Ableton themselves manufacture hardware controllers like the APC series and their fantastic Ableton Push devices specifically designed to integrate with Ableton Live and seamlessly transfer the software’s experience to hardware.
+In fact, you can now buy Ableton Push 3 as a fully standalone device (which was very long-requested by fans of Ableton Live).

-Bitwig Studio’s Open Controller API does enable a lot of these controllers to also work with Bitwig, and the list of supported devices is expected to increase in the future, but currently, Ableton’s level of integration and dedicated support is unmatched.
+Bitwig Studio’s Open Controller API enables many of these controllers to also work with Bitwig, and the list of supported devices is expected to increase in the future.
+Still, currently, Ableton’s level of integration and dedicated support is unmatched.

 Ableton still enjoys a significantly larger market share, but its fully-featured version is more expensive than the price of Bitwig’s.
-On the other hand, Bitwig offer only 1 year of free updates as part of their plan, whereas Ableton Live include minor updates for free after this time.
-However, don’t be put off by either of these, once you buy the initial DAW, upgrades to new major versions of the DAW are relatively affordable for both of these when we think are thinking in the long run.
+On the other hand, Bitwig offers only 1 year of free updates as part of their plan, whereas Ableton Live includes minor updates for free after this time.
+However, don’t be put off by either of these; once you buy the initial DAW, upgrades to new major versions of the DAW are relatively affordable for both of these when we think we are thinking in the long run.

 Ableton Live (Intro, Standard, Suite)